semanticarts/congr/README.md

 Usage
 -----

-`python congr.py [dir_path] [--files] [--no-files] [--fingerprints] [--no-fingerprints] [-o output_file]`

-The options are:

-`dir_path`: Specifies the starting directory for generating file metadata.
-If not provided, the current directory is used as the default starting directory.
+To use `congr.py`, run it from the command line with your desired options.
+Here's an example:

+- `python congr.py --iri http://myweb.com/files/ --no-fingerprints -o myoutput.ttl`

+This will generate an RDF graph of your filestore metadata, excluding file fingerprints, with the IRI for the starting directory node set to 'http://myweb.com/files/'.
+The output will be written to `myoutput.ttl`.

+### Arguments

+`congr.py` can be run from the command line with several options:

+- `starting_dir_path`: Path to the starting directory (default: 'C:/Users/StevenChalem/congr-test').

+- `--iri`: IRI for the starting directory node (default: 'http://example.com/files/').

-`--files`: Includes files in the generated metadata.
+- `--files`: Include files in metadata (default).

-`--no-files`: Excludes files from the generated metadata.
+- `--no-files`: Exclude files from metadata.

-`--fingerprints`: Creates fingerprints for files in the generated metadata.
+- `--fingerprints`: Create file fingerprints (default).

-`--no-fingerprints`: Excludes file fingerprints from the generated metadata.
+- `--no-fingerprints`: Exclude file fingerprints.

-`-o output_file`: Specifies the name of the output file.
-If not provided, the default output file is ./output/congr-output.ttl.

-Option defaults are changing frequently during development.
-Be explicit!
+- `-o, --output`: Output file name (default: 'output/congr-output.ttl').

 Requirements
 -----